-§3 - Powers of the Mayor

-1. The Mayor shall appoint, subject to Council approval, all eity employees, department heads and administrative officers provided for by this Charter, created by the Council, authorized or approved by the Council or required by State Law.
+§3 - Powers of the Mayor 1.
+The Mayor shall appoint, subject to Council approval, all eity employees, department heads and administrative officers provided for by this Charter, created by the Council, authorized or approved by the Council or required by State Law.
 These jobs are subject to competitive civil service processes.

-Powers of Mayor Alter to Conform to Current Practice

-12. The Mayor shall designate a purchasing agent who shall be responsible for all city purchases.
+Powers of Mayor Alter to Conform to Current Practice 12.
+The Mayor shall designate a purchasing agent who shall be responsible for all city purchases.
 Assign this duty to city administrator or comptroller, or both, to conform to current practice.

-Powers of the Mayor - Alternative

-4. The Mayor shall direct and supervise the provided by this Charter or by law.
-Remove as in conflict with 3.02.B.a.

-B. The City Administrator shall, as directed by the Mayor:
+Powers of the Mayor - Alternative 4.
+The Mayor shall direct and supervise the administration of all departments, offices and agencies of the city, except as otherwise provided by this Charter or by law.
+Remove as in conflict with 3.02.B.a- B. The City Administrator shall, as directed by the Mayor: a.

-a.
 Supervise the operations of all departments and units of the city government.
-As the Supervisor of all department heads, the City Administrator has the authority to discipline any department head for cause, up to but not including termination.

-q. act as a purchasing agent who shall be responsible for all city purchases.
+As the Supervisor of all department heads, the City Administrator has the authority to discipline any department head for cause, up to but not including termination. q. act as a purchasing agent who shall be responsible for all city purchases.
+The same of the sa + 10/06/2016

-14.1 appiprio and noti folle 1993 15. both noti forth